tankista/SYScreenshotUploader/README.md

 1. before authorising your app with Dropbox, delete all other apps that uses Screenshot Uplaoder.
 2. contact Dropbox and ask them to implement custom URL schemes support.

+If you plan to allow Screenshot Uploader also to Ad Hoc testers, make sure that you 'Enable Development Users' in your Dropbox app's details.

 ###Register URL Scheme

 Register your dropbox's app to correct URL scheme (db-DROPBOX_APP_KEY) in Info.plist.
 This will ensure that after successful authorisation iOS will redirect you from Dropbox app to your app.